 Which Restaurants are eligible for ADVs?

-Advanced Dining Reservations can be made at restaurants in Disney Springs, the 4 Disney World theme parks, and at Disney Resort hotels.
+Advance Dining Reservations can be made at restaurants in Disney Springs, the 4 Disney World theme parks, and at Disney Resort hotels.
 ADRs can also be made for dinner shows and special dining events.
 Keep in mind that Disney World lounges and quick-service restaurants do not take ADRs.

 For the complete list of Walt Disney World restaurants that accept Advanced Dining Reservations, click here.

-Some of our favorite WDW restaurants include:
+Our favorite WDW restaurants include:

 Be Our Guest Restaurant, Magic Kingdom – This ornate French eatery with a Beauty & the Beast theme offers quick-service lunches and sit-down dinners.